nniemeir/deployment-scripts/README.md

-# Deployment Script
+# Deployment Scripts

-This script automates deployment of my working environment in Fedora Sway 41.
+These scripts and playbooks automate deployment of my working environment in Fedora Sway 41, Windows 11, and WSL Debian.
 More environments may be added in the future if necessary.

 ## Features
 ### Fedora